Controlling unfolding in type theory: The elaboration algorithm

 \begin{remark} When a definition is marked $\Kwd{abstract}$, the name of the unfolding proposition is generated fresh so that it cannot be accessed by any future $\Kwd{unfold}$ declaration.
 Conversely, when a definition is marked as an $\Kwd{abbreviation}$, its unfolding proposition is defined to be equivalent to the conjunction of its dependencies rather than merely entailing its dependencies. \end{remark}

-The rules for term and type elaboration are largely standard, \eg{}, we elaborate a surface dependent product to a core dependent product by recursively elaborating the first and second components.
+The rules for term and type elaboration are largely standard: for instance, we elaborate a surface dependent product to a core dependent product by recursively elaborating the first and second components.
 We single out two cases below: the boundary between checking and synthesis, and the expression-level $\Kwd{unfold}$.

 The first rule states that a term synthesizing a type $A$ can be checked against a type $B$ provided that $A$ and $B$ are definitionally equal; in order to implement this rule algorithmically, we need definitional equality to be decidable.
 Additionally, our (omitted) type-directed elaboration rules are only well-defined if type constructors are injective up to definitional equality, \eg{}, $A \to B = C \to D$ if and only if $A = C$ and $B = D$.
-We establish both of these essential properties of definitional equality in \cref{sec:normalization}.

 Elaborating expression-level unfolding requires the ability to hoist a type to the top level by iterating dependent products over its context, an operation notated $\Prod{\Gamma}$ above.
 Because $\Gamma$ can hypothesize (the truth of) propositions, this operation relies crucially on the presence of dependent products $\brc{p}\,A$.